cminyard/gensio/README.rst

     its tty.
 No accepter available.

 serialdev
     Connect to a device.
+It can hook to termios type devices, like ptys and /dev/tty, more than just serial ports.
+No accepter available.

+dev
-It can hook to termios type devices, more than just serial ports.
-It also has a write-only option for talking to printer ports.
+    Connects to devices (like serialdev does) but does not do any serial port processing.
+It also has a write-only option for talking to printer ports or other write-only devices.
 No accepter available.

 ipmisol
     Connect to a remote over IPMI SOL.
 Full serial port capabilities